In this sectionShow sections Hide sections

 To register your report please click here and login using your GRI user ID or, if you don’t have one, sign up for an account.
 Once you have logged-in, follow the steps to register your report.
 For any questions, please email firstname.lastname@example.org.

 How do I use the Sector Disclosures together with the GRI Standards?

-It is important to note that the content of these GRI Sector Disclosures have not been updated as part of the transition from the G4 Guidelines to the GRI Standards.
-The GSSB does intend to initiate work to update sector guidance, starting in 2018.
+It is important to note that the content of these G4 Sector Disclosures has not been updated as part of the transition from the G4 Guidelines to the GRI Standards.
+The GSSB intends to develop further sector contents, which will describe sectors’ most significant impacts from a sustainable development perspective.
 More information will be shared on the GSSB page once it is available.